AndrewTheTM/OpenMatriX/README.md

 # OpenMatriX

-OpenMatriX is a Ruby Gem to read (Open Matrix files)[https://sites.google.com/site/openmodeldata/].
+OpenMatriX is a Ruby Gem to read [Open Matrix files](https://sites.google.com/site/openmodeldata/).
 This was built for use on the web and to eventually have APIs that can return values from a matrix.

 ## Installation